 “The Matrix” / Warner Brothers

 Here is the space before we began.
 It was used previously by a Church and was basically an open rectangular carpeted room.
-The white walls on the right will be turned into our infinity wall and the black wall to the left will become our green screen / chroma key wall.
+The white walls on the right will be turned into our infinity wall and the brown wall to the left will become our green screen wall.
 The spot where I am standing to take the photo eventually becomes our sound booth.

 The first thing we did was make a plan for how to build the sweeping wall.
 I knew we had to build a lot of parts for the curved sweeps so I decided to enlist the help of a friend who owns a cabinetry shop.
 They have an awesome wood CNC machine and they milled our parts for us in no time at all.
 It was worth every penny paying them to do it.
 Their machine nested all the parts within a 4′ x 8′ sheet of plywood automatically to make the best use of space.